aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 /var/log/amazon/pcs/lifecycle/actions/nodeBootstrapped/<script-name>.log
 ```

-The agent's own operational log (download, checksum, orchestration) is at
+The agent's own operational log — downloads, checksums, orchestration — is at
 `/var/log/amazon/pcs/lifecycle/actions/executor.log`.
-Because nodes that fail with
+A node that fails with
-`TERMINATE` are replaced, forward these logs off-instance (for example with the
+`TERMINATE` gets replaced, and its logs go with it, so if you'll want them for a
-AWS-maintained `configure-cloudwatch-logs.sh` script) if you need them for
+post-mortem, forward them off-instance first (the AWS-maintained
-post-mortem debugging.
+`configure-cloudwatch-logs.sh` script is one way to do that).

 ## Testing this recipe